tonmoy-Org/zoom_live_chat_nextjs/README.md

 ## License

+This project is licensed under the [MIT License](LICENSE).
-MIT License.
-See `LICENSE` file for details.
+See the LICENSE file for details.